lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 ```

 `@script`
-Alright, let's get to wrangling the model results!
+Now you know how to wrangling model results.
+Let's practice!